EricMFink/PRcasebook/Chapters/Part 4 - Confidendiality/Confidentiality & Privileges.md

 attorney client privilege.
-Also, as noted above, the Court is not persuaded that simply because Mr. Synnott is admitted to practice law only in foreign jurisdictions that he is not "a member of the bar of a coura. for the purposes of the attorneyclient privilege and the work product doctrine.
+Also, as noted above, the Court is not persuaded that simply because Mr. Synnott is admitted to practice law only in foreign jurisdictions that he is not "a member of the bar of a coura. for the purposes of the attorney-client privilege and the work product doctrine.
 Therefore, the Court will treat Mr. Synnott as an attorney (which he, indeed, is) for the purposes of this analysis.